 E. Developmental Biology and Aging.
 Why do humans grow old, and is death inevitable?
 In this course we will explore the causes of aging and age-related phenotypes and investigate whether aging is genetically programmed, an unavoidable effect of metabolism, or an evolutionary consequence of natural selection.
 Students will explore topics including gene regulation, cell function, developmental biology, regeneration, aging, and evolution in three-hour sessions that combine short lecture segments, group work, discussion, and hands-on research.
 Experimental work will focus on a model system: a small worm named C. elegans that has been used by researchers to probe how cells and organisms age, and whether lifespan can be increased.
 Students will propose a research question concerning lifespan extension of C. elegans and will design their own experimental protocol to test their hypothesis using microscopy, PCR, sequence analysis, and statistics, and communicate their findings to the class in the form of a presentation P. Smith.
 Autumn, Winter.
 L.

 F. Microbiology.
 Infectious disease and antimicrobial resistance to therapies have had a tremendous impact on humanity.
 With so many pathogens that can harm humans, including certain bacteria, viruses, fungi, and protists, this begs the fundamental question: Can humans ever be free from infectious disease?
 Despite the many technological and medical advances in the last century, humans have been successful in eradicating only two infectious diseases: smallpox (human) and rinderpest (cattle).
 Why have we not been more successful?
 What approaches do we currently have and how effective are they?
 What approaches should we strive for?
 In this course, students will learn about infectious diseases, the pathogens that cause them, and the phenomenon of antimicrobial resistance.
 The course will dive into the characteristics of these pathogens and what makes them unique.
 In groups, students will undertake a research project focused on the theme of antibiotic resistance.
 In addition, students will study the effects of antimicrobials examining susceptibility and resistance.
 Within the course, students will learn about the various strategies that pathogens have for survival, as well as how evolutionary mechanisms and environment have influenced these strategies.
 Complemented with lectures, students will learn about the scientific method, develop and test hypotheses, navigate scientific literature, and analyze data.
 R. Bednarczyk.
+Autumn.
 Winter.
-Spring.
 L.

 Topics Courses for Non-Majors